kananigit/iiab-menu-plugin/readme.md

 Thats all you have to do and now whenever you update your list of menu items from the Wordpress plugin, the changes will show in the iiab homepage in 172.18.96.1/home

+# New IIAB Menuing system
+The plugin works just fine in the new Menuing system if you are just concerned about wordpress.
+It however does not automatically configure the box/home   page.

 Improvements